unlimitediw/CityDevelopmentPrediction/Report.md

 The second section is about the livable spaces searching and it is more like an application of my evaluation model.
 I will first do a region evaluation to find the high value and low human activity areas like plain and spilt these area into thousands of little square images with features of weather, elevation map and so on.
 After that, I will apply these features to my evaluation model and generate a list of hypo values.
 The places with highest value may be taken into consideration to build a city.

 *****************************
-## Part 1: City Data Preprocessing
+## Part 1: City Data Collecting and Preprocessing
+* In this project, all data is raw, collected and preprocessed by myself.
+> Numeric Data:
 * The 4054 cities population and coordinate data is from [ergebnis](https://fingolas.carto.com/tables/ergebnis/public) publiced in 2014
 * The 313 cities GDP and corresponding feature (Georgraphic and administrative forms) data is from [OECD](https://stats.oecd.org/Index.aspx?QueryId=51329#)
 * There are also many other important features may help me to get higher accuracy in city GDP prediction.
 However, my focus points should be the model construction and optimization and is not familiar to deal with the deep city statistic such as "population by age" or "labour markert".